lsinfo3/MVNOCoreSim/README.md

 Next, the output shows the percentage progress towards completion based on the configured `runtime`. `nDev` shows the number of generated devices, `unattached` shows the number of generated devices that have not yet completed their attachment cycle. `time` provides the passed simulation time in minutes.

 The simulation creates five output files in the `./data/baseline/` folder.
+Example results are included in this repository in _csv.gz_ format.
+These example results have been generated using the preconfigured `run_sim.R` script.

 **arrivals.csv.gz** contains a ledger of each signaling dialog and when it was processed by which component.
 The format is default to `r-simmer` and well documented there.